Sahana1234n/End-to-End-MedChat-using-RAG/README.md

 # End-to-End-MedChat-using-RAG

-Tech Stack: Python, LLaMA3-70B, RAG, PineCone, Hugging Face , LangChain --
+Tech Stack: Python, LLaMA3-70B, RAG, PineCone, Hugging Face , LangChain

+--

-Project Overview
+**Project Overview

 MedChat is an intelligent Generative AI medical chatbot that answers medical queries using a Retrieval-Augmented Generation (RAG) pipeline.
-It is trained on The Gale Encyclopedia of Alternative Medicinel sources to ensure high factual accuracy.
+It is trained on 10K+ medical entries from textbooks and verified medical sources to ensure high factual accuracy.
 The system combines vector-based document retrieval with a large language model (LLaMA3-70B) reasoning layer to generate coherent and medically validated responses.

 --

 Features

 ✅ Answer medical questions with high factual consistency.